Eugene, Oregon: Activism

 The 1970s saw an increase in community activism.
 Local activists stopped a proposed freeway and lobbied for the construction of the Washington Jefferson Park beneath the Washington-Jefferson Street Bridge.
 Community Councils soon began to form as a result of these efforts.
 A notable impact of the turn to community-organized politics came with Eugene Local Measure 51, a ballot measure in 1978 that repealed a gay rights ordinance approved by the Eugene City Council in 1977 that prohibited discrimination by sexual orientation.
 Eugene is also home to Beyond Toxics, a nonprofit environmental justice organization founded in 2000.

-One hotspot for protest activity since the 1990s has been the Whitaker district, located in the northwest of downtown Eugene.
-Whitaker is primarily a working-class neighborhood that has become a vibrant cultural hub, center of community and activism and home to alternative artists.
+One hotspot for protest activity since the 1990s has been the Whiteaker district, located in the northwest of downtown Eugene.
+The Whiteaker is primarily a working-class neighborhood that has become a cultural hub, center of community and activism and home to alternative artists.
 It saw an increase of activity in the 1990s after many young people drawn to Eugene's political climate relocated there.
 Animal rights groups have had a heavy presence in the Whiteaker, and several vegan restaurants are located there.
 According to David Samuels, the Animal Liberation Front and the Earth Liberation Front have had an underground presence in the neighborhood.
 The neighborhood is home to a number of communal apartment buildings, which are often organized by anarchist or environmentalist groups.
 Local activists have also produced independent films and started art galleries, community gardens, and independent media outlets.
 Copwatch, Food Not Bombs, and Critical Mass are also active in the neighborhood.